image-js/image-js-docs/docs/API reference/Filters/Blur.md

 <b>Implementation</b>
  </summary>

-Here's how the box blur process works:
+Here's how blur filter is implemented in ImageJS:

 _Select a Kernel Size_: The first step is to choose the size of the kernel or window that will be used for the blurring operation.
 The kernel is typically a square matrix with odd dimensions, such as 3x3, 5x5, 7x7, etc. The larger the kernel, the more intense the blurring effect.